-Although going to the gym can be a real chore, it's the chores afterwards that really wear us out; we're haunted by the dirty, smelly, sweaty pile of grotty gym gear.
+Going to the gym might sometimes be a real chore, it's the chores afterwards that really wear us out; we're haunted by the dirty, smelly, sweaty pile of grotty gym gear.
 And it doesn't take a fitness fanatic to know that workout clothes, often made from polyester, elastane, lycra and other synthetic materials, are a bit complicated when it comes to washing.

 So here at smol we've composed a list of our top tips to tackle smelly gym clothes.

 As tempting as it is to peel your soggy gym clothes off and chuck them in a dirty pile of laundry, this will only make them more smelly and harder to wash.
 The damp conditions of a sweaty laundry mountain is the perfect place for bacteria to grow, increasing bad odours and the likelihood of mould and mildew.
 Instead, air drying your sportswear as soon as you can (in a well ventilated area away from clean clothes) will make the laundry process much easier and make smells less painful to tackle.